 Central Penn College embraces a board policy for resident students.
 The food is prepared and served by Knight and Day Café.
 Knight and Day is managed and operated by Culinart.
-The Knight and Day Café offers five meal plans to residents at Central Penn.
+The Knight and Day Café offers four meal plan options to residents at Central Penn.
 Meal plan costs are listed below:

-- Board Option 1 \$484
+- Orange Meal Plan \$484

-- Board Option 2 \$587

-- Board Option 3 \$690
+- Maroon Meal Plan \$690

-- Board Option 4 \$1000
+- Green Meal Plan \$1000

-- Board Option 5 \$1500
+- Blue Meal Plan \$1500

 The charge is per term.
-If students do not spend all the funds for one term the monies are rolled over during the current academic year from term to term.
-Once the current academic year is over (end of spring term) any remaining monies will not continue to the next academic year.
-New charges are assessed each term.
+If students do not spend all the funds for one term, the monies are rolled over during the current academic year from term to term.
+Once the current academic year is over (end of spring term), any remaining monies will not continue to the next academic year.
+New meal plan charges are assessed each term.
 There will be no refunds of monies not used.
 Therefore, when you graduate or withdraw, students will not be issued a refund.

-New students will be given the opportunity to select their meal plan on their housing form.
-If a board plan is not selected, the student will be assessed the \$690 rate.
-Current students may change their meal plan by notifying the business office or the office of Residence Life prior to tuition billing.
-The first year students living in the suites are also required to have the high meal plan (\$690.00) for the first term.
+New students will be given the opportunity to select their meal plan on their student portal prior to the billing date.
+If a board plan is not selected, the student will be assessed the Maroon meal plan at the \$690 rate.
+Current students may change their meal plan by notifying the business office or the Department of Student Housing and Residential Life prior to tuition billing.
+The first year students living in the suites are also required to have at least the Maroon meal plan (\$690.00) for the first term.

 The Central Penn College ID card will serve as your meal ticket.
 Students will be required to show their ID for every purchase.
-Questions about the board plan should be directed to the business office, Knight and Day Café, or the office of Residence Life.
+Questions about the board plan should be directed to the business office, Knight and Day Café, or the Department of Student Housing and Residential Life.